ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT is constructed to support a wide range of use cases.

 No single set of claims can accommodate all use cases so EAT is constructed as a framework for defining specific attestation tokens for specific use cases.
-In particular, EAT provides a profile mechanism to be able to clearly specify the claims needed, the cryptographic algorithms that should be used and other for a particular token and use case.
+In particular, EAT provides a profile mechanism to be able to clearly specify the claims needed, the cryptographic algorithms that should be used, and other characteristics for a particular token and use case.
+{{profiles}} describes profile contents and provides a profile that is suitable for constrained device use cases.

-The entity side of an EAT implementation generates the claims and typically signs them with an attestation key.
+The entity's EAT implementation generates the claims and typically signs them with an attestation key.
 It is responsible for protecting the attestation key.
 Some EAT implementations will use components with very high resistance to attack like TPMs or secure elements.
-Other may rely solely on simple SW defenses.
+Others may rely solely on simple software defenses.

 Nesting of tokens and claims sets is accommodated for composite devices that have multiple subsystems.

 An EAT may be encoded in either JSON {{RFC8259}} or CBOR {{RFC8949}} as needed for each use case.
 EAT is built on CBOR Web Token (CWT) {{RFC8392}} and JSON Web Token (JWT) {{RFC7519}} and inherits all their characteristics and their security mechanisms.
+Like CWT and JWT, EAT does not imply any message flow.

 ## Entity Overview